 What About Laser Spine Surgery?

-At the Heilman Center, we see laparoscopic spine surgery as a safer, proven, and more effective alternative to laser spine surgery.
-With the types of instruments used in laparoscopic surgery, doctors can easily control the depth of cuts around delicate spinal nerves and tissues.
+At the Heilman Center, we see endoscopic spine surgery as a safer, proven, and more effective alternative to laser spine surgery.
+With the types of instruments used in endoscopic surgery, doctors can easily control the depth of cuts around delicate spinal nerves and tissues.
 Controlling incision depth with lasers is more challenging, and we’re concerned that laser spine surgery poses unnecessary risks to patients.
 Also, few insurance companies cover more than half the cost of laser spine surgery, making it an option that is financially out of reach for many patients.

 If a surgeon presents laser spine surgery as an alternative for your pain, we recommend getting a second opinion from a board-certified doctor.
 It’s important to get beyond the advertising and learn as much as you can about the procedure before making your decision.
 The Heilman Center continues to offer only treatments that meet the highest standard of patient care.
 That’s our commitment to the patients we serve.